a-type/0g/packages/0g/README.md

 ## Editor (TODO)

 Scenes are really defined entirely by saved Entities and their Stores.
-So to construct a scene we start with making our Prefabs.
+So to construct a scene we start with making our Entities.
+Each Scene begins with a single Scene entity, which has children.
-Once we have Prefabs, we can open an Editor.
+Once we have a Scene, we can open the editor.
-The Editor can create Entities from Prefabs and define their Store data.
+The Editor can create Entities and define their Store data by adding them to Scene or others.
 The Editor renders the initial state of all Entities.
 But the Editor isn't only for initial states.
 We can bring up the Editor any time during gameplay to tweak.